ReactiveCocoa/ReactiveCocoa/README.md

 [Elm](http://elm-lang.org) (which is the primary source for the “signal” terminology).

-#### UI programming

-Rx is basically agnostic as to how it’s used.
-Although UI programming with Rx is very common, it has few features tailored to that particular case.

-RAC takes a lot of inspiration from [ReactiveUI](http://reactiveui.net), including the basis for [Actions](Documentation/FrameworkOverview.md#actions).

-Unlike ReactiveUI, which unfortunately cannot directly change Rx to make it more friendly for UI programming, ReactiveCocoa has been improved many times specifically for this purpose—even when it means diverging further from Rx.

 #### Signals and Signal Producers (“hot” and “cold” observables)

 One of the most confusing aspects of aspects of Rx is that of “hot”, “cold”, and